Masters Degree in Clinical Counseling Overview

 What kind of job can I expect to get with this degree?

-Graduates of the Master’s in Clinical Counseling degree program often work as a clinical counselor in one, or more, of the following settings: substance abuse, mental health and therapy, military service personnel, marriage and family therapy, and long-term rehabilitation and care.
+Graduates of the program often work as a clinical counselor in one, or more, of the following settings: substance abuse, mental health and therapy, military service personnel, marriage and family therapy, and long-term rehabilitation and care.
 They can also open their own private practice or branch out into other fields, such as: social services, authorship, teaching, humanitarian and international work, or professional research for public and private entities.
 The California Association of Licensed Professional Counselors (CALPCC) continues to increase the scope of practice of LPCCs and competency to address the unmet need for mental health services across California, hence the growing demand for LPCCs and their taking on positions that were previously not open to them.

 What scholarship and financial aid options are available to me?